jtulach/codesnippet4javadoc/README.md

 }
 ```

-## Compatibility with JDK18
+## Compatibility with the Latest JDKs

-The Codesnippet doclet supports JDK8, JDK11, ..., JDK18.
+The Codesnippet doclet supports JDK8, JDK11, ..., JDK21.
 Originally the snippet
 used slightly [different notation](docs/README-0.63.md) to indentify and refer
 to code snippets.
 However, version 0.80 and newer provides support for
-[standard JDK18 tags](https://openjdk.java.net/jeps/413) and one can choose
+[standard JDK snippet tags](https://openjdk.java.net/jeps/413) and one can choose
-whether to support both syntaxes or just the [JDK18 one](https://openjdk.java.net/jeps/413).
+whether to support both syntaxes or just the [JDK one](https://openjdk.java.net/jeps/413).

 Use `-snippetmode jep413` to support just the
-[JDK18 syntax](https://openjdk.java.net/jeps/413).
+[JDK snippet syntax](https://openjdk.java.net/jeps/413).
 This mode allows one to
 use the Codesnippet doclet on older JDKs and rely on plain *javadoc* on
-**JDK18+**.
+the latest **JDKs**.
 Everything the Codesnippet doclet supports (e.g. `@start` and `@end` tags
-in sources and `@snippet` tag in Javadoc comments) is fully compatible with
+in sources and `@snippet` tag in Javadoc comments) is _fully compatible_ with
-**JDK18+** and renders similarly (Codesnippet is better as it automatically adds
+the JDK syntax and renders similarly (Codesnippet is _better as it automatically adds
-syntax coloring and links to referenced classes) with both systems.
+syntax coloring_ and _links to referenced classes_) with both systems.

 ## Use with Command Line Javadoc Tool